Ghosts and Folklore of Wales with Mark Rees

 Ghosts of Wales podcast

-Join author Mark Rees (Ghosts of Wales) and the gang of "ghostbusters" for this Nos Calan Gaeaf/ Halloween special of the Ghosts and Folklore of Wales podcast.
+What does it all mean?
+Join author Mark Rees (Ghosts of Wales) as he explores the fascinating history and folklore of Wales on the Ghosts and Folklore of Wales podcast... if you dare!

 What is the Ghosts and Folklore of Wales with Mark Rees podcast?